 - Gallivan Blvd & Adams St

 Making sure to yield when you need to and being aware of the intentions of other drivers will decrease the chances of having a car accident when reaching these intersections or intersections in general.

-Some of the most common types of car crash cases we handle include:
+Some of the most common types of car accident cases we handle include:

 Types of Car Accident Cases We Handle

-We can investigate your case and help you understand your options for recovery.
-One study by INRIX even named Boston one of the worst cities in the world for car crashes.
+Our car accident lawyers will investigate your case and help you understand your options for recovery.
+One study by INRIX even named Boston one of the worst cities in the world for car accidents.

 Pursuing a Claim after a Car Accident

 Additional compensation for pain and suffering and out-of-pocket expenses can only be recovered in Massachusetts if the accident and injury meet certain benchmarks.

 If injuries sustained in a collision result in the victim’s death, surviving family members can seek compensation through a wrongful death claim.
 These can be handled by our accident lawyers in Boston.